-Accelerating Novel Antimicrobial Discovery
+Accelerating Novel Antibacterial Discovery

-Quantum simulation and quantum machine learning solution to accelerate the antimicrobial discovery and lower resistance.
+Quantum simulation and quantum machine learning solution to accelerate the antibacterial discovery and lower resistance.

-QUANTUM APPROACH Machine Learning and Quantum Simulation
+Machine Learning (quantum-inspired) and Quantum Simulation

-The United Nations (UN) with the World Health Organization (WHO) have identified antimicrobial resistance (AMR) as one of the top ten threats to global public health [1, 2].
-The latest figures estimate that in 2019, nearly five million deaths were associated with, and 1.3 million deaths attributable to, drug-resistant bacterial infections [3].
+The World Health Organization (WHO) has identified antimicrobial resistance (AMR) as one of the top ten threats to global public health.
+The latest figures estimate that in 2019, nearly five million deaths were associated with, and 1.3 million deaths attributable to, drug-resistant bacterial infections [1].
 AMR has the potential to reverse decades of progress in fighting infectious diseases and undermine many aspects of modern medicine.
 If AMR is left unchecked, its annual death toll is expected to rise considerably, and according to some estimates could cost as much as 3.4 trillion USD to the global economy by 2030 [2].